Blotch3D/Blotch3D/README.md

 BlBasicEffectClipColor is especially useful for videos that neglected to include an alpha channel.

-See the [Custom effects](#custom-effects) section for details on using a custom effect.
+See the [Translucency with the BlBasicEffectAlphaTest shader](#translucency-with-the-blbasiceffectalphatest-shader) section for an introduction to alpha and alpha testing, and see the [Custom effects](#custom-effects) section for details on using a custom effect.

 Transforming textures with the BlBasicEffectAlphaTestXformTex shader
 ====================================================================